samiulengineer/road_segmentation/README.md

 ### **Evaluation on Video**

-Run following model for evaluating train model on test dataset.
+Run following command for evaluate the model on a video.

 ```
 python test.py \